LOGOS: LLM-driven End-to-End Grounded Theory Development and Schema Induction for Qualitative Research: Introduction

 \section{Introduction}

-Grounded theory (GT) is one of the de facto methodologies for producing theories that emerge directly from empirical data, rather than being imposed by pre-existing frameworks \citep{glaser2017discovery}.
-Unlike deductive approaches, which begin with a hypothesis and test its validity, grounded theory embraces inductive reasoning—building conceptual categories and theoretical explanations bottom-up.
-This makes it especially powerful for uncovering latent mechanisms, hidden structures, and recurring patterns in complex patterns \& phenomena that might otherwise resist formalization.
-Historically, GT has been tremendously fruitful, generating useful theoretical frameworks in education, management, psychology, communication, politics, sociology, and many other domains \citep{glaser2017awareness, corbin1988unending, corbin2003body, gioia1991sensemaking}.
+Grounded theory (GT) is a methodology for developing theories that emerge directly from empirical data rather than being imposed by prior frameworks \citep{glaser2017discovery}.
+Unlike deductive approaches that begin with hypotheses, GT follows an inductive process—constructing conceptual categories and theoretical explanations from the bottom up.
+This makes it particularly effective for uncovering latent mechanisms, hidden structures, and recurring patterns in complex phenomena that resist formalization.
+Historically, GT has produced influential theories across education, management, psychology, communication, politics, sociology, and many other fields \citep{glaser2017awareness, corbin1988unending, corbin2003body, gioia1991sensemaking}.

-GT features three key processes: (1) Open coding, where one freely describes the properties observed on every data point.
-For disambiguation, note that ``code'' here means the tag, label imposed on a data point to describe some aspects of its properties.
-(2) Axial coding, where one merges the codes into semantic clusters, producing high-level descriptions for each cluster, and refines the previous open codes to improve the code reusability.
-(3) Selective coding, where one cleans up the codebook and reasons about the relationships between codes and connects the hierarchical codebook elements into a logically cohesive theory, producing insights into the research problem.
-Schema induction \citep{gick1983schema}, a term originating from cognitive science, describes a similar process where humans identify the overlapping, recurring problem representations across different problem instances.
-In this paper, we use the terms ``grounded theory development'' and ``schema induction'' interchangeably without rigid differentiation.
+GT comprises three core processes: (1) Open coding, which involves freely tagging properties of each datapoint.\footnote{``Code'' here refers to the descriptive tag assigned to a datapoint.} (2) Axial coding, where codes are merged into semantic clusters and refined for reusability.
+(3) Selective coding, where relationships among codes are organized into a cohesive theoretical framework.
+Schema induction \citep{gick1983schema}, originating in cognitive science, describes a similar process of identifying recurring structural patterns across problem instances.
+In this paper, we use “grounded theory development’’ and “schema induction’’ interchangeably.